 Reviewing Your Insurance Coverage

 Don’t wait until severe weather is headed your way (or after a storm!) to become familiar with your insurance coverage.
-As mentioned earlier, there are certain coverages that aren’t typically included in standard property policies, such as Named Storm coverage and Flood coverage.
+As mentioned earlier, standard property policies typically do not include coverages such as Named Storm and Flood.
 As you can imagine, discovering that you do not have coverage for the devastating losses natural disasters can bring can exponentially increase the hardship, if not take you out of business altogether.
 To read more on Named Storm or Flood coverage check out “Is It Covered – Named Storm?” and “Is It Covered? – Flood.”

 It is also important to know your responsibilities as an insured.
 Though it may be challenging to gather all the details at first, reporting losses as timely as possible can help expedite the claims process.
 NREIG is standing by to help you with any questions, so please reach out to us!